SimplySphere/simplysphere.github.io/scanner.md

 ## Reflection
 At the start, I felt nervous, not just because I was trying something new but because I had been wanting to work with Arduino and hardware for a while but never actually started.
-So when the unit was announced, I was unsure what I would be able to do or hwo well I would understand everything.
-As I made progress, I started to feel a shift in feeling from nervousness to mroe curiousity with the confidence to try and explore the concepts, rather than overestimate and shy away from them.
+So when the unit was announced, I was unsure what I would be able to do or how well I would understand everything.
+As I made progress, I started to feel a shift in feeling from nervousness to more curiousity with the confidence to try and explore the concepts, rather than overestimate and shy away from them.
 I began to draw parallels between hardware and software, realizing the same intrinsic skills like problem-solving or decomposition apply here too.
 With these parallels, I began to grow more comfortable, learning to approach this new process with patience and a willingness to experiment.
 I know there is still a lot more to learn, but I think my biggest change has been my ability to feel justified in asking and learning about this topic.
 This experience connects to my broader journey of discovery within the field of engineering I am drawn to.
 Seeing it from a new angle academically with the new knowledge and ability but also personally by reinforcing my belief in strengthening my ability to adapt and learn with new ideas, building new connections like what I have been pracitcing in class these past few classes.